FREQUENTLY ASKED QUESTIONS

 A.

-T-Ball, Baseball, Softball, part-time and full time travel baseball (Outlaws) programs are offered.
+T-Ball, Baseball, Softball, and part-time travel programs are offered.
 Northwest Little League programs are designed for boys and girls, ages 4 through 16 (based on Little League age charts different for baseball, softball and travel).

 - Spring season runs from April through mid-June*.
-Practices begin in March.
+Practices begin in late March/early April.

 - Fall season runs from mid-August through mid-October.
 Practices begin early August.

-- The Outlaws travel program is based on tryouts held in July.
+- The part-time travel programs are established based tryouts held in July.

 - All-Star tournaments play mid-July, and dependent on success, may progress through August.